php-fig/fig-standards/proposed/PSR-sql.md

 >
 > - Definition keyword: Define the type or query `INSERT`, `SELECT`, `CREATE`, `UPDATE`
 > - Block keyworkds: Are used at most once and separate the query in sections `where`, `from`, `limit`, `order by`, `join`
-> - Operation keywords: Are using inside operations `and`, `or`, `null`
+> - Operation keywords: Are using inside operations `and`, `or`, `not`, `null`

-- Definition and block keywords MUST be written in uppercase
+- Definition keywords MUST be written in UPPERCASE
+- Block keywords MUST be written Capitalized
 - Operational keywords MUST be written in lowercase
 - `*` MUST NOT be used.
 Instead its necessary to make a list of all the required fields
 - There MUST be a line break after every field or table used on `SELECT`, `INSERT` and `from` blocks